Should an Illustrator have an Agent represent him/her?

 I am often asked this question and to be absolutely honest, I don’t think that every illustrator should have one.
 Its like marriage, it’s not for everyone.
 But if you are an artist who has been working in the industry for a while or someone just starting out, then having a rep might be the right thing for you.
 It is important to fully understand what an Agent or Rep does in order to really know if you need one or not.

 At AGM we handle all the business end of the business, allowing our illustrators to concentrate solely on creating and illustrating.
 We do all the business development, read and negotiate all contracts that come in, create, produce and distribute group promotions and promote their work via our highly visited website.
 AGM also does quite a bit of PR for the artists that we represent as well as taking care of all the accounts payables and receivables.
 Like I said, basically we do everything but the illustrations themselves.
 Thank god we leave that to the real experts, our illustrators.

-At Anna Goodson Management, we have a certain way of working that may not be for everyone but it works for us and the artists we represent.
+At Anna Goodson Illustration Agency we have a certain way of working that may not be for everyone but it works for us and the artists we represent.
 Again, make sure you really want one and look around to find the best one that you think would fit with your personality and style.

 Here are a few pointers what TO DO AND WHAT NOT TO DO when approaching an Agent or Rep.

 - Never send an email that is address to: To whom it may concern.
 Make sure you know the agency you are approaching.
 Do some homework and find out all you can about them and get the name of the person in charge or who is responsible for looking at work.

 - Try not to email to a list of people at a time, putting all their emails as cc.
 That is what the bcc is for and I hate to see the list of people at the top who have all received the same email.